Thames Valley Police Deny They Mistook Prince Harry For An Irish Traveller

-The Chief Constable of Thames Valley Police, John Campbell, has been forced to issue a statement denying that members of the force had ‘briefly mistaken Prince Harry for an Irish traveller’.
+The Chief Constable of Thames Valley Police, John Campbell, has been forced to deny members of the force had ‘briefly mistaken Prince Harry for an Irish traveller’.

 The drama began yesterday when five caravans and a range of pick-up trucks and cars, pulled up on the green outside Frogmore Cottage, where the Duke and Duchess of Sussex are living with their newborn son, Archie.

 The two paragraph statement adds only that the Prince thanked the police for moving the vehicles on.

 However one local claimed that when they initially arrived on the scene, officers mistook Harry for a traveller and tried to manhandle the prince.